renanthera/simc-wiki/Enemies.md

 ## Fluffy Pillow

 If you don't specify an enemy, SimC will spawn Fluffy Pillow as your adversary.
 For DPS specs, Fluffy Pillow is just what he sounds like, and just stands there and takes it while you kill him.
 For a healing spec, he auto-attacks the [Healing Enemy](Enemies#Healing_Enemy.md) described below.
-However, for a tank spec, Fluffy Pillow becomes a monstrosity that throws every attack he has at you (see the section on [enemy action lists](Enemies#Action_Lists).
+However, for a tank spec, Fluffy Pillow becomes a monstrosity that throws every attack he has at you (see the section on [enemy action lists](Enemies#Action_Lists)).

 ## Healing Enemies

+**Note: Healing is currently not properly supported**

 If you run a simulation with healers and don't specify a target for them to heal (see [Character Basics](Characters#Basics)), the simulation will spawn a "healing enemy" for your healer to heal.
 It will also spawn a Fluffy\_Pillow that attacks the healing target so that you won't overheal.

 ## Tank Raid Dummies

-Simc now also has models for the tank dummies that are available in Shattrath City (Outlands) on beta/PTR realms.
+Simc now also has models for the tank dummies that are available in most major cities.
 These enemies have the same melee, Dummy Strike, and Uber Strike attacks that the tank dummies do.
 You can define one of these enemies with the **tank\_dummy** command and **tank\_dummy\_type** option:

 ```
   #Create a Weak Tank Dummy named Alice